3a1b2c3/CesiumUnrealMars/README.md

 # Taking Cesium for Unreal engine to Mars

-Cesium is a powerful 3D Geospatial platform that recently added integration with the Unreal game engine enabling developers to build very large games with streaming data.
-The data is streaming and geo referenced (sort of for this one), which means in the correct coordinate system rather than a flat surface, similar to google earth.
+[[Cesium]](https://cesium.com) is a powerful **3D Geospatial platform** that recently added integration with the[[Unreal game engine]](https://www.unrealengine.com/en-US/) enabling developers to build very large games with streaming data.

+The data is **streaming and geo referenced **(sort of for this one but data on earth works great), which means in the correct coordinate system rather than a flat surface, similar to google earth.

 [[Finished zipped unreal project in this repro]](./mars.zip)